nuprl/website/blog/_src/posts/2018-12-02-java-transient.md

 > The oldest (I think) is [MACLISP](http://www.softwarepreservation.org/projects/LISP/maclisp_family/).
 > For an erasure manifesto, see [Pluggable Type Systems](http://bracha.org/pluggableTypesPosition.pdf).

-The Reticulated team faced a similar choice, and chose to enforce the top-level shape of values in typed code ([POPL 2017](http://homes.sice.indiana.edu/mvitouse/papers/popl17.pdf)).
+The Reticulated team faced an analogous choice, and chose to enforce the top-level shape of values in typed code ([POPL 2017](http://homes.sice.indiana.edu/mvitouse/papers/popl17.pdf)).
 It will be interesting to see if this guarantee helps developers maintain programs, or if it is too shallow to be much use.
-The [Pyret](https://www.pyret.org/index.html) language has been successful with a similar, shallow approach.
+The [Pyret](https://www.pyret.org/index.html) language has been successful with comparable shallow checks.

 > Note: the POPL 2017 paper advertises an "open-world soundness", but I do not
 > see how this idea is different from the older idea of soundness in a
 > multi-language system ([TOPLAS 2009](https://www.eecs.northwestern.edu/~robby/pubs/papers/toplas09-mf.pdf), [DLS 2006](https://www2.ccs.neu.edu/racket/pubs/dls06-tf.pdf)).

-The Java team faced a _different_ choice because the Java Virtual Machine is a typed programming language.
+Similarly, the Java team chose to erase generic types in Java 1.5.0 and use shallow casts in the JVM.
-The casts around type-erased generics provide a minimal level of safety
- --- without casts, use of a generic object might corrupt the state of a VM instance.
+The casts around type-erased generics provide a minimal level of safety --- enough to prevent the use of a generic object from corrupting the state of a VM instance.
-Nevertheless, the implementation of generic-type erasure + cast insertion is very similar to Reticulated's implementation of stronger guarantees for Python.

-Alternatively, Java could enforce generic types at run-time.
+Alternatively, Java could enforce full generic types at run-time.
 Over the years there have been a few proposals to do so ([example 1](http://gafter.blogspot.com/2006/11/reified-generics-for-java.html), [example 2](https://wiki.openjdk.java.net/display/valhalla/Main)).
-The C# language has a similar type system and does enforce generics at run-time (sources:
+The C# language has a similar type system and enforces generics at run-time (sources:
  [blog post](https://mattwarren.org/2018/03/02/How-generics-were-added-to-.NET/),
  [PLDI 2001 paper](https://www.microsoft.com/en-us/research/publication/design-and-implementation-of-generics-for-the-net-common-language-runtime/),